 Cons: Fit

 Flylow’s Charlie Coat brings the heat, packing 700-fill down insulation into a top-tier waterproof/breathable shell.
-This jacket is on the snug size, so definitely size up if you are in-between sizes.
-Our tester found this jacket to be slightly more fitted than other similarly-marketed jackets.
-Keep in mind, she does prefer relaxed fit jackets, but between all of the jackets our tester wore, this was definitely on the slimmer side, with only a bit more room than the Ortovox Guardian jacket.
+This jacket is on the snug size, so definitely size up if you are in between sizes.
+Our tester found this jacket to be slightly more fitted than other similarly marketed insulated jackets such as the Arc’Teryx Theriss Down Jacket or the Helly Hansen Powderqueen.
+Keep in mind, our tester does prefer relaxed fit jackets, but between all of the jackets she tested for this review, the Charlie Coat was definitely on the slimmer side, with only a bit more room than the Ortovox Guardian Jacket.

 With a removable powder skirt, internal and external pockets, and an adjustable hood, this jacket has everything you could need for a day of cold or stormy skiing inbounds.